Jim C. - United States Air Force

 Residency status for the state of Colorado is available to members of the military and their dependents who are under permanent orders within the state.

 Along with residency perks, active duty members who are stationed in Colorado, stationed in Colorado and deployed, or who are Colorado residents can purchase leftover licenses prior to the public sale of said licenses.
 Additionally, active duty members who are stationed in Colorado and currently deployed outside of the U.S. can apply for preference points to use in future draws.
 The application period for this is generally available in July and must be postmarked by the first Tuesday in January.
-For members who are deployed after drawing a tag or purchasing a license, they can apply for a full refund or request that preference points are returned.
+The application form can be found here.
+For members who are deployed after drawing a tag or purchasing a license, they can apply for a full refund or request that preferences points are returned.

 Military veterans who are disabled and residents of Colorado can apply for a lifetime fishing and small game combo license.
 This is available to veterans who can provide proof of a 60% service connected disability as rated by the VA.
 Purple Heart recipients are also eligible for application.

-Colorado also sets aside a number of hunting licenses each year (100 of each: female deer, elk and antelope and 100 total of male deer, elk and antelope) to be made available to members of the Wounded Warrior or Safe Harbor programs.
-A list of requirements include:
+The state of Colorado also sets aside a number of hunting licenses each year (100 of each: female deer, elk and pronghorn and 100 total of male deer, elk, and pronghorn) to be made available to members of the Wounded Warrior or Safe Harbor programs.
+A list of requirements can be found below: